tduszyk/Baltimore_Crime/README.md

  https://www.kaggle.com/sohier/crime-in-baltimore

-Both datasets were formatted as CSV’s we extracted them and mostly work with them through IPA keys and then download the files to a local folder.
+Both datasets were formatted as CSV’s
+We extracted them and mostly work with them through IPA keys and then download the files to a local folder.

-##Data Transformation
+### Data Transformation
 To be able to use the data sets we had to make some changes and clean up.
 One of the challenges was that the original CCTV locations data set had a location column for Latitude and Longitude. to be able to understand better the meaning of that we required geocoding to transform those location from Lat and Long to addresses.